End-of-Life Care for People Who Have Cancer

 Everyone has different needs, but some worries are common to most dying patients.
 Two of these concerns are fear of abandonment and fear of being a burden.
 People who are dying also have concerns about loss of dignity and loss of control.
 Some ways caregivers can provide comfort to a person with these worries are listed below:

 - Keep the person company.
-Talk, watch movies, read, or just be with him or her.
+Talk, watch movies, read, or just be with them.

 - Allow the person to express fears and concerns about dying, such as leaving family and friends behind.
 Be prepared to listen.